mrinalmanu/chipseq_and_peak_calling_pipelines/README.md

 # epigenomics_2019_chipseq_analysis
-This is 3 day module of Epigenomics from Bioinformatics Institute for students of Systems Biology and Bioinformatics.
+This is repository of my personal notes from 3 day module of Epigenomics from Bioinformatics Institute for students of Systems Biology and Bioinformatics.

 Due to fastq's being large please download them from here.